Embrace the Suck: Why Bad Reviews Will Save You From Bad Reviews

 Bad reviews.
 The bane of every author.
 They are the prison shivs of the writing world, utterly remorseless in their ability to cripple our motivation.
 It’s an unfortunate fact that every author will have to endure a scathing review that plunges a rusty dagger into their heart.
 The first one really sucks, and the rest … well, they really suck too.

 I have endured my share of unhappy readers, ranging from the politely miffed to outright hateful.
-I remember one review that was so over-the-top in its pretentiousness that it made me question the wisdom of publishing.
+I remember one review that was so over-the-top in its pompous ridicule that it made me question the wisdom of publishing.
 (It didn’t affect my desire to write, just my enthusiasm for sharing it.)
 Bad ratings are one thing, but when a bitter reader takes the time to articulate why they hated your book, it can cut really deep.

 And no, you should never respond to negative reviews.
 Readers are entitled to their opinions, no matter how bizarre or disjointed they may be.
-Your role as an author is to sit quietly while nameless avatars crap all over your hard work.
+Your role as an author is to sit quietly while nameless avatars crap all over your work.
 (Wait, why do we do this again?)

 No one likes bad reviews.